goblint/analyzer/pull_request.md

 In order to have less code duplication, we moved some functions from affineEqualityDomain to sharedFunctions, such that affineEqualityDomain and our linearTwoVarEqualityDomain can both use them.

-This draft currently only supports equalities of the form `x = y + x`.
-We will extend it to support equalities of the form `a * x = b * y + c` where `x` and `y` are arbitrary variables, `a` and `b` are constants and `c` can be linear expression of various constants and variables which are equal to a constant i.e. the linear expression must be equal to a constant.
+This draft currently only supports equalities of the form `x = y + c`.
+We will extend it to support equalities of the form `a * x = b * y + c` where `x` and `y` are arbitrary variables, `a` and `b` are constants and `c` can be a linear expression of various constants and variables which are equal to a constant i.e. the linear expression must be equal to a constant.